National Parks Themed Lesson Plan Activities For Teletherapy

 This Digital Guidebook opens in Google Slides and includes links to 10 U.S. national park websites for students to explore.
 Students can then synthesize information from the site and complete the guidebook while targeting goals such as identifying main idea and supporting details, determining word meaning, and reading comprehension.
 And don't forget to check out the built-in links to the live webcams of each park for added excitement!

-Here are a few more links to articles for targeting various language goals:
+Here are a couple more links to articles for targeting various language goals: